apacheignite/documentation/web-console/demo-mode.md

 [/block]
 ## **Import Domain Model**

-In this mode, an instance of the in-memory H2 database will be started on the connected Ignite Web Agent.
+In demo mode, an instance of the in-memory H2 database is started on the connected Ignite Web Agent.
 To evaluate:
   * Go to Ignite Web Console `Domain model` screen.
   * Click `Import from database`.
 You should see a modal window with the demo description.
   * Click `Next` button to see a list of available schemas.